20+ BEST Things to Do in Florence for First Time Visitors

 - ⏰ Duration: Depends on the ticket, or experience you pick (eg. guided tour vs entry ticket).

-By climbing this dome you will get the opportunity to its spectacular art from up close and catch beautiful views over Florence.
+By climbing this dome you will get the opportunity to see its spectacular art from up close and catch beautiful views over Florence.
 Fair warning though, there are almost 500 steps to climb!
 If you want to see the Dome but don’t want to climb it, you can enter the Cathedral for free and see it from there.

 3. Basilica di Santa Maria Novella